vfarcic/docker-flow-stacks/docker/README.md

 * Network called `proxy` is created
 * Docker Flow Proxy is running and has the environment variable `CONNECTION_MODE=http-keep-alive`
-* SSL Terminated at proxy.
+* SSL Terminated at proxy

 ```bash
 docker-machine create -d virtualbox test